sisl/RLESCAS.jl/README.md

 ###Method 1: Command-Line###

-At a command prompt, navigate to $PKGDIR/RLESCAS/test and run julia ../src/mcts.jl config.ini.
+At a command prompt, navigate to $PKGDIR/RLESCAS/test and run julia ../src/mcts.jl config_2ac.ini.
 The output will be under ./results.

 This command can be run from anywhere as long as the relative paths to the files are correct.
 First argument is the mcts.jl file that is the main entry for command-line access.
 Second argument is the configuration file.
 See below for more details on the config file.
 Output directory is specified in config.